How to understand what an index fund invests in

 Fund provider

-The name of the fund provider usually comes first.
-In the examples above it is HSBC, Vanguard, and Legal & General.
+This one's simple enough: the name of the fund provider usually comes first.
+In the examples above, it's HSBC, Vanguard, and Legal & General.

 There are many other fund providers out there such as iShares, Fidelity and Xtrackers.